(known as Laetare Sunday–the Sunday of Joy; and the vestments might be of the color of rose, instead of violet or purple.)

 or stop their ears to anything you say or do —

-just as they did with the blind man in this Gospel story John tells so dramatically today.
+just as they did with the blind man in this Gospel story that John tells so dramatically today.

 God made us all as his children.
 God sustains all of us in the present moment.